Protobit/tread_mill/README.md

 ### Example Upstart:

-As suggested by jondot, the Sneakers maintainer, daemons used to run jobs with Sneakers, and thusly TreadMill, should be done so using Upstart, or any other of the many management subsystems.
+As suggested by jondot, the Sneakers maintainer, daemons used to run jobs with Sneakers, and thusly TreadMill, should be done so using Upstart (or whatever flavor other of daemon management subsystems your chosen OS uses).
 Sneakers no longer supports the ability to daemonize.

 The following a sample upstart config file to get you started: